jimmyren23/Instagram-Django/README.md

 Instructions: To run this, you must be in you own updated Python 3 shell and Django 3 to run the server!
 Everything is run on the most up to date software (as of 1/22/21).
 Once you run 'python manage.py runserver' when you are at the directory, it should begin to run!

 # Features
-This is my fake verison of instagram!
-I have implemeneted the basic features such as adding posts, letting user's create an account, viewing your own or all posts, etc. I have also added on some css style pages, with some of the code being taken from w3-schools.
-While I didn't really style it the exact way I wanted to with some lacking of documentation, I focused on getting more features on the program such as having a forgot password section, adding likes, letting users upload images with their posts, and having users being able to comment on other's images.
+I have implemented the basic features such as:
+  - adding posts with pictures and captions
+  - letting user's create an account with password resets
+  - viewing your own or all posts
+  - adding likes and comments
+  - deleting posts

 I'm unsure of any bugs, but I have pretty much tested every feature that I had to see if anything would be buggy.